 Earning Structure Built for Simplicity

-Venture cardholders earn unlimited 2x miles on every purchase and 5x miles on eligible purchases through Capital One Travel and Capital One Entertainment.
-No categories to track, no activation required — every purchase simply earns double miles.
+Cardholders earn unlimited 2x miles on every purchase and 5x on hotels, vacation rentals, and rental cars booked through Capital One Travel, plus 5x on Capital One Entertainment purchases.
+No categories to track, no activation required — every swipe earns double miles by default.

 Redemption Flexibility That Stands Out